psychemedia/storytelling-notes/gwion-bach.md

 Notes pp390-400

 Taliesin, literally, the "Radiant Brow," was a Welsh Bard of the sixth century.
-His name, regarded hy his countrymen with the reverence due to the "Prince of Song" is known to the Saxon chiefly through the brief but spirited inrocation of Gray.
+His name, regarded hy his countrymen with the reverence due to the "Prince of Song" is known to the Saxon chiefly through the brief but spirited invocation of Gray.

 The text records the fiction of which Taliesin is the hero.
 Of his real history, little is known excepting what may he gleaned from his works, and from the following notices given in the volume of Iolo MSS. recently published by the Welsh MSS.
 Society.
 The first of these latter is taken from Anthony Powel of Llwydarth's MS.